loysz/ITT440GroupProject/README.md

 - You can modify the `port` and `ip_address` in the client code to match your server's configuration.
 - Customize the message handling logic in the `handle_client` function in the server code to perform the desired operations.

-## Contributing

-If you'd like to contribute to this project or report any issues, please create a pull request or open an issue in the repository.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-Feel free to enhance the README with additional details, instructions, and usage examples if necessary.